msyamsula/goGRPC/README.md

 Error Handling
 1. there is status response in gRPC like REST, but its more simple and verbose, see the documentation of gRPC error code https://developers.google.com/maps-booking/reference/grpc-api/status_codes

+Deadline
+1. it is a feature in gRPC when client set a time to get a response